Cash in Summary:

 So if you need to hold a sizable amount of cash, say to have money on hand for the near-term goal of a down payment on a home, just keep it simple.
 Due to current economic conditions and Federal Reserve policies, many of these funds will likely not be able to provide a yield over 1.00 percent, so don’t look to make money here.
 Look for money market funds with low expense ratios with a strong company to support them if they find themselves in trouble.
 The interest you earn on this money market fund, or any other bank account interest, is taxed by the federal and state government at your marginal tax rate.

-Or, perhaps even better yet, just keep your extra cash reserves in an FDIC (Federal Deposit Insurance Corporation) insured checking or savings account from which you have immediate access to.
+Due to the low interest rates on many brokerage account cash offerings you will likely be better served to, just keep your extra cash reserves in an FDIC (Federal Deposit Insurance Corporation) insured checking or savings account from which you have immediate access to.
 Currently, your deposits at most U.S. banking institutions are insured by the FDIC of up to $250,000 per depositor at each bank.
 Thus, if your bank goes bust then the FDIC will make you whole on your money up to $250,000.
+Visit www.bankrate.com to review online money market savings accounts that likely offer better interest rates than your brokerage account offering our your normal bank account checking/savings account.